-5.1 Racing is scheduled each day from Monday, January 17 through Friday, January 21.
-There are no scheduled Lay Days.
-Ten races are scheduled, of which three must be completed to constitute a series.

-5.2 The scheduled time for the warning signal for the first class in each division for the first race each day is 1030.

-5.3 The maximum number of races that may be run on any given day is three.
-The race committee will signal its intent to run another race that day by displaying Flag R from the signal boat at the finish of the previous race.
-After finishing, competitors shall stand clear of the finishing line and observe the starting area boundaries as stated in sailing instruction 10.1.3 until their new starting sequence has commenced.
-Flag R will be lowered with one sound five minutes before the warning signal is signaled for the next race of the day.
+- Racing is scheduled each day from Monday, January 20 through Friday, January 24.
+There are no scheduled lay days.
+For classes racing on Divisions 1 and 3, ten (10) races are scheduled of which three must be completed to constitute a series.
+For classes racing on Division 2, twelve (12) races are scheduled of which three must be completed to constitute a series (this changes NOR 11.1). - 5.2 The scheduled time for the warning signal for the first class in each division for the first race each day is 1130. - 5.3 The maximum number of races that may be run on any given day is three.
+The race committee will signal its intent to run another race that day by displaying flag R from the signal boat at the finish of the previous race.
+After finishing, competitors shall stand clear of the finishing line and observe the starting area boundaries as stated in SI 10.4 until their new starting sequence has commenced.
+Flag R will be lowered with one sound five minutes before the first warning is signaled for the next race of the day.
 The race committee will also attempt to broadcast its intentions over the designated VHF channel.

-6 CLASS FLAGS / EVENT BOW STICKERS / BOW NUMBERS / SAIL NUMBERS
+6 CLASS FLAGS, EVENT BOW NUMBERS & STICKERS AND SAIL NUMBERS

-6.1 Boats will be separated into three divisions and individual classes within each division.
+- Boats will be separated into three divisions and individual classes within each division.
 A list of boats by division and class will be posted on the official notice board along with the designated class starting flag.
-Class flags, furnished to the handicap classes in Divisions 1 and 3 shall be displayed in the aft part of the boat, at least four feet above deck, at all times while the boat is racing.
+Class flags furnished to the handicap classes in Divisions 1 and 3 shall be displayed in the aft part of the boat, at least four feet above deck, at all times while the boat is racing.
 If such display is not feasible, class flags shall be displayed from the stern pulpit.

-6.2 Event bow stickers shall be attached to both sides of the boat's hull at all times while racing.
+Boats failing to display class flags may be subject to protest by the race committee only. - 6.2 Event bow stickers shall be attached to both sides of the boat's hull at all times while racing.
 For those boats not issued bow numbers, the stickers are to be mounted approximately 6-10 inches below deck level and 8-14 inches aft of the bow.
-For those boats issued bow numbers see paragraph 6.3.
+For those boats issued bow numbers see SI 6.3.
 Instructions will be included with the bow stickers and in the Skipper's Package.
-Boats failing to display bow stickers may be subject to protest by the race committee only.

-6.3 Bow numbers will be required for the Melges 32, J/105, J/80 and Melges 24 classes only.
-Each boat in these classes will be assigned a bow number.
+Boats failing to display bow stickers may be subject to protest by the race committee only. - 6.3 Bow numbers will be required for the Melges 32, Melges 24, and J/70 classes only.
+The Melges 32s will use their permanent class bow numbers.
+Each boat in the Melges 24 and J/70 classes will be assigned a bow number.
 These bow numbers shall be displayed on both sides of the bow approximately 6-10 inches below deck level and between 8-14 inches aft of the bow.
 Event bow stickers shall be displayed approximately 10 inches aft of the bow numbers.
 Instructions will be included with the bow stickers and in the Skipper's Package.
-Boats failing to display bow numbers and event bow stickers may be subject to protest by the race committee only.

-6.4 All boats shall display only those racing numbers (on all sails requiring numbers) under which she has entered, unless prior written approval is obtained from the Race Chairman.
+Boats failing to display bow numbers may be subject to protest by the race committee only. - 6.4 All boats shall display only those racing numbers (on all sails requiring numbers) under which she has entered, unless prior written approval is obtained from the race chairman.
+Boats not displaying the correct racing numbers may be subject to protest by the race committee only.